Skip to content

 Q: In your experience how much pressure are banks under to step up their game digitally?

 Garcia: A lot, but I also think that over the past few years, bank executives are acutely aware of that need and very savvy about achieving it.
 I think the pressure and the awareness of it comes from customers.
 They’re telling their banks that if they don’t provide digital services they will go somewhere else and find it.
 Again, at my previous bank we had a very workable platform for existing clients.
 Most of them were happy it worked.
 It showed up every day.
 Good workhorse if you will.
 It worked until we went head-to-head with one of the larger banks, and then we put a new business case together to upgrade.
-It's full acknowledgement at all levels of management inside the organizations that digital is an absolute.
+It's full acknowledgment at all levels of management inside the organizations that digital is an absolute.

 Q: On to AFP.
 It’s an organization that places a high premium on educating members, so with that in mind if you were going to keynote the last day what would you say?